wavefrontHQ/docs/pages/doc/tracing_service_dashboard.md

 summary: Identify potential hot spots of a service.
 ---

-Use the Service Dashboard identify potential hot spots, and then drill down to the Traces Browser.
+Use the Service Dashboard to identify potential hot spots, and then drill down to the Traces Browser.

 ## Explore the Default Service Dashboard